-Dunn, a Democrat, was the representative for Arkansas's 1st congressional district from 1887 to 1889.
+Dunn was the representative for Arkansas’s 1st congressional district and was a Democrat.
+He served from 1887 to 1889.

 From Mar 1879 to Mar 1889, Dunn missed 653 of 1,748 roll call votes, which is 37.4%.
 This is on par with the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1882-Mar 1883||100||23||23.0%||42nd|

 |Dec 1883-Feb 1884||34||6||17.6%||42nd|

 |Dec 1884-Mar 1885||146||81||55.5%||91st|